Ba'ath Party (Iraqi-dominated faction): Iraq

 In Iraq, the Ba'ath party remained a civilian group and lacked strong support from the military.
 The party had little impact and the movement split into several factions after 1958 and again in 1966.
 The movement was reported to have lacked strong popular support, but through the construction of a strong party apparatus the party succeeded in gaining power.
 The Iraqi-based party was originally committed to pan-Arabism (like its Syrian counterpart).
-After taking power in 1968, the party adopted Iraqi nationalism and encouraged Iraqis to identify themselves as cultural heirs of Mesopotamia with a Islamic identity.
+After taking power in 1968, the party adopted Iraqi nationalism and encouraged Iraqis to identify themselves as cultural heirs of Mesopotamia with an Islamic identity.
 Saddam Hussein sought to be seen as leader of a great neo-Mesopotamian Iraqi nation by having himself compared to Nebuchadnezzar II and Hammurabi.

 In June 2003, the Coalition Provisional Authority (CPA) banned the Ba'ath party.
 The additional step the CPA took – banning all members of the top four tiers of the Ba'ath Party from the new government, public schools and colleges – was criticized for blocking too many experienced people from participation in the new government.
 Thousands were removed from their positions, including doctors, professors, schoolteachers and bureaucrats.
 Many teachers lost their jobs, sparking protests at schools and universities.
 Under previous Ba'ath-party rule, one could not reach a high position in the government or a school without becoming a party member and party membership was a prerequisite for university admission.
 While many Ba'athists joined for ideological reasons, many more were members because it was a way to better their options.
 Following pressure by the United States, the policy of de-Ba'athification was addressed by the Iraqi government in January 2008 with its controversial Accountability and Justice Act.
 This purported to ease the policy, but many feared it would lead to further dismissals.
 The Ba'ath Party was led by Saddam's former deputy Izzat Ibrahim al-Douri until his death in 2020.